 Typical Student Employment Job Opportunities

 Many skilled and unskilled jobs are available on campus.
 Positions available include: office assistant, receptionist, childcare assistant, tutor, computer lab assistant, newspaper staff member, food service worker, facilities and ground worker, library or bookstore assistant.

 Applying for On-Campus Employment

 All on-campus job postings are listed on the Schoolcraft College Central Network online job board.
-Students must contact the Coordinator for Student Employment Services to receive an application and criminal background investigation form to apply for any on-campus job.
+Students who are interested in working on campus must contact the Career Services Coordinator to receive an application and criminal background investigation form to apply for an on-campus job.
 Students may only apply for a job on campus through the Career Services Office – no exceptions.

 Interviewing for an On-Campus Job

 Dress appropriately and be on time for the interview.
 Remember to bring your class schedule to the interview.
 Be prepared to discuss any previous employment, volunteer experiences, and skills required for the job.
 Be sure to thank the interviewer for his or her time and consideration.

 Once a student is hired they will schedule an appointment to meet with Career Services staff to complete necessary hiring authorization paperwork.
 All student employees will receive a Student Employment Handbook with the guidelines and policies for Schoolcraft College student employees.
 If a student is not selected for an on-campus job after interviewing, he or she may continue to search through available job postings to apply for other positions on campus.